Updated: 5th May 2017

 You can now also licence devices so that any individual can use Dynamics 365 on the licensed device.
 This can be a very cost effective licensing method, for example for organisations that have shift workers or those in Retail.
 Rather than having to licence each user you can simply licence devices and then anyone can use these.

 This only applies to Field Service, Customer Service and Sales apps in Enterprise edition.
 Plans do not apply for device licensing but you can mix and match device and user licenses.

 Dynamics 365 provides tiered pricing to give discounted prices based on the number of seats being purchased.
-This only applies to Plan 1 and Team Member licenses and not to App licenses.
+This only applies to Plan 1 licenses and not to App licences or Team Member licences.
 Plan 2 licenses do not apply but are counted toward Plan 1 totals.

 Our pricing and licensing guide explains how Dynamics 365 is licensed and what is included to help you choose the most suitable licensing.